ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Eclipse_4/Eclipse-4-migration.md

 * CTRL + ALT + P preference menu does not work
 * It's all very slow
 * Status bar is left justified?
+* Menu bar items do not work (other than configuration related ones)

 Plugins that have either been modified to work (or at least not complain) with E4, CS-Studio 4.X and DIIRT or work without modification: